Delladi/golden-square-challenges/recipe/uppercase_design.md

 _Put or write the user story here.
 Add any clarifying notes you might have.

 >As a user
->So that I can manage my time
+>So I can analyse key words in my text
->I want to see an estimate of reading time for a text, assuming that I can read 200 words a minute.
+> I want to see a list of uppercase words

 ## 2. Design the Method Signature